Resilience basins of complex systems: an application to prosumer impacts on power grids: Results

-For the battery limit factor $\lambda$, the optimum is less pronounced and seems to steadily shift across orders of magnitude along with the battery budget $\phi_B$.
+For the battery threshold parameter $\lambda$, the optimum is less pronounced and seems to steadily shift across orders of magnitude along with the battery budget $\phi_B$.
 As with line upgrades, the optimum diffuses at low budget values ($\phi_B \approx 0.01$) and becomes broader at high budget values ($\phi_B \geq 30$).
 However, the optimum does not become arbitrarily broad, but instead seems to be limited to the range of $0.3 \leq \lambda \leq 1$.
-The influence dependency of the excess injection $\overbar{\delta j_+}(r_p, n_p)$ implied by this threshold value of $\lambda = 0.3$ is illustrated in figure \ref{battery_threshold_illustration}.
-The budget dependency of the optimal value for $\lambda$ is illustrated in figure \ref{battery_optimal}.
+The influence dependency of the excess injection $\overbar{\delta j_+}(r_p, n_p)$ implied by this threshold value of $\lambda = 0.3$ is illustrated in Fig. \ref{battery_threshold_illustration}.
+The budget dependency of the optimal value for $\lambda$ is illustrated in Fig. \ref{battery_optimal}.